 A Point Scholarship covers tuition, books, supplies, room and board, transportation and living expenses, and is set up with the individual college or university to meet the needs of the Point Scholar.
 The average scholarship award per scholar is $13,600.
 The average total program expense that includes scholarship funding, mentoring and leadership training is $34,000 per year per scholar.
 Point Scholars receive more than financial support.
 Point strives to equip its Scholars with skills to ensure a lifetime of exceptional leadership.
 They are also in contact with a support network of professionals willing to be personally involved in their well-being and future success, a chosen family of caring individuals who understand.

 Exceptional academic performance is one characteristic that Point seeks in all its applicants and subsequent scholars.
 Additionally, proven leaderships skills and the desire to make a difference in the world are highly valued.
 Each person who applies for a Point Scholarship is evaluated on the totality of their situation.
 Marginalization, financial need, academic achievement, personal merit, leadership, involvement in the LGBTQ community, professional experiences, personal and future goals are all taken into consideration.
+Must be “out” as a person and identify as a member of the LGBTQ community.

 Undergraduate and graduate students of all ages are eligible to apply.
 Applicants in careers who are applying to degree programs are also eligible.